 But for a more in-depth discussion with detailed analyses of all the ingredients, take a look at the comprehensive article I’ve written about G Fuel’s Caffeine and Ingredients here.

-G Fuel’s Energy Complex consist of 1.85g of these ingredients:
+G Fuel’s Energy Complex consists of 1.85g of these ingredients:

 - L-Citrulline Malate